pwncollege/linux-luminarium/globbing/multiglob/DESCRIPTION.md

-So far, you've specified one glob at a time, but you cna do more!
+So far, you've specified one glob at a time, but you can do more!
 Bash supports the expansion of multiple globs in a single word.
 For example: